gregmarine/ByGregMarine.com/Blog/src/2024/03/11_seagulls-facebook-memories-church-and-mind-prison.md

 Yesterday, I virtually *attended* the Sunday service for [Calvary Chapel Golden Springs](https://www.calvarygs.org/) in Diamond Bar, California.
 It's the church Chérie use to attend and she still watches.
 And she was actually there at the church yesterday!
 I watched the same service she was attending yesterday.
 It was like we went to church together; at least from my perspective.
 Her perspective, I can imagine, would have been a little different considering she was physically there...hehehe

 Although I was in my own living room, I still stood and sang the songs along with the congregation.
-I opened by Bible and followed along as Pastor Ries was teaching.
+I opened my Bible and followed along as Pastor Ries was teaching.
 I made notes in my notebook.
 All as if I was sitting right there in the sanctuary.
 It was an experience I would like to continue for a little while and see how God uses this.

 The sermon style was reminiscent of what I experienced growing up.
 It was unlike the sort of style typically found in churches these days.
 I found comfort in the fact we were hearing the full context of an entire chapter of 2 Samuel; chapter 12.
 Sure, there is value in the modern church doing life application style sermons.
 However, I can do a life application study on my own.
 At church, I want to worship and do a more in depth contextual study of the meaning of the Word.